Maxime Lajoie: Junior career

+Professional career

+Lajoie was selected by the Ottawa Senators of the National Hockey League (NHL) in his first season of eligibility, going 133rd overall in the 2016 NHL entry draft.
+Lajoie's coach until 2016, former Senator Mark Lamb, considered the selection of Lajoie a "steal" at 133rd overall, noting he was the team's No. 1 penalty killer, No. 1 shut-down defenceman and assistant captain.
+Lajoie signed a three-year, entry-level contract with the Senators on October 3, 2016, and attended their training camp.

-In 2017, he became a professional, joining the Belleville Senators of the American Hockey League in September 2017.
-In November 2017, Lajoie was assigned to the Brampton Beast of the ECHL, returning to Belleville after one game at Brampton.
+In 2017, he became a professional, joining the Belleville Senators of the American Hockey League (AHL) in September 2017.
+In November 2017, Lajoie was assigned to the Brampton Beast of the ECHL, returning to Belleville after one game with Brampton.
 In 2018, Lajoie made the jump to the NHL, earning a roster spot in training camp.
 He made his NHL debut on October 4, 2018, scoring a goal and an assist in a 4–3 overtime loss to the Chicago Blackhawks.
 Lajoie became the second Ottawa defenceman (after Wade Redden) to score in his NHL debut.
+He played in 56 games with the Senators in the 2018–19 season, scoring 7 goals and 15 points.
+He also appeared in three games with Belleville, registering just one assist.
+The Senators assigned Lajoie to Belleville to start the 2019–20 season.
+He was recalled by Ottawa in November and made his NHL season debut on November 22 in a 4–1 victory over the New York Rangers.
+He was returned to Belleville in December after playing in six games with Ottawa, going scoreless.
+He spent the rest of the season in Belleville, registering 4 goals and 17 points in 48 games before the AHL suspended play on March 12, 2020 due to the COVID-19 pandemic.

-After attending the Senators training camp for the delayed 2020–21 season, on January 12, 2021, Lajoie was traded by Ottawa to the Carolina Hurricanes in exchange for Clark Bishop.
+After attending the Senators training camp for the pandemic-delayed 2020–21 season, on January 12, 2021, Lajoie was traded by Ottawa to the Carolina Hurricanes in exchange for Clark Bishop.
 He was directly assigned by the Hurricanes to join AHL affiliate, the Chicago Wolves.
-On August 6, 2022 the Hurricanes re-signed Lajoie's to an additional one-year contract.
+He played in 27 games with Chicago, scoring 6 goals and 21 points.
+He was recalled by Carolina along with Ryan Suzuki and Alex Nedeljkovic during the 2021 Stanley Cup playoffs. and made his Hurricanes and playoff debut in Game 3's double overtime 5–4 loss to the Nashville Predators on May 21.
+He played in the following game, another double overtime loss, but was replaced by Jaccob Slavin who returned from injury for Game 5.